KraftRicardo/SubImage/README.md

 ### Prerequisites

+For running the developement code in IntelliJ you need 2 SDK version for java.
+One you use for the code the other you only for gradle (the reason is because gradle updates less frequently).
+For javaFX just get one decently new package.

 - **Java SDK v.21**: [Download Java 21](https://www.oracle.com/java/technologies/downloads/#java21)
 - **Java SDK v.15 for Gradle**: [Download Java 15](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html)
 - **JavaFX v.22**: [Download JavaFX](https://gluonhq.com/products/javafx/)